dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

 }
 ```

+> **Note**
+>
+> If the user who is requesting this resource does not have full authority in the system then only the first seven properties will be included, as this information is security sensitive.

-To get information about the system context (*contextPath* and
+To get information about the system context (`contextPath` and
-*userAgent*) only you can do a GET request to the below URL.
+`userAgent`) only you can do a GET request to the below URL.
 JSON and
 JSONP response formats are supported:

     /api/26/system/context